kragen/dernocua/text/xosm.md

 XXX maybe switch to 16-bit instruction words?
 Then there would be fewer variable-length instructions and no pressure for 3-bit or 4-bit embedded operands, and 32-bit immediates would be half as unaligned.
+And there would be more space in the opcode byte to simplify instruction decoding logic.
+The only disadvantage is that code density drops, maybe by 30%, which seems entirely reasonable.

 Operand registers
 -----------------